A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 *Large diameter conductors, and low resistance connections are essential to good efficiency in a small transmitting loop.

 *Aluminum works well in magnetic loop antennas.
 Yes, copper is a little better, but in multiple conductor magnetic loop antennas, there may be difficulty getting a copper loop to support its own weight.
 Structurally, aluminum is a lot better.
 Just make the conductors bigger.
+The choice of aluminum alloy can be important.
+Some aluminum alloys have excessively high resistivity figures, with 6061-T6 alloy having about the lowest resistivity of the commonly available aluminum alloys.

 Why is this antenna square ?